 County Compliance Inspections may be conducted in lieu of an Operator Compliance Inspection at the MS4 Stormwater Inspector's discretion and are conducted within 14 days of the Routine Inspection, when required.
-The Compliance Inspection does not fully assess the adequacy of the all of the CMs or the overall site management and only addresses the findings from the previous Routine Inspection conducted by the County.
+The Compliance Inspection does not fully assess the adequacy of all of the CMs or the overall site management and only addresses the findings from the previous Routine Inspection conducted by the County.
 The inspection is documented on the MS4 Compliance Inspection Form.
-The inspection should be marked as a Compliance Inspection under the Inspection Type section of the inspection report (See Appendix D for MS4 Inspection Form).
+The inspection should be marked as a Compliance Inspection under the Inspection Type section of the inspection report (See Appendix G for MS4 Inspection Form).

-5.4.3 Indicator Inspection
+5.4.2.2 Indicator Inspection

 Indicator inspections, such as drive-by or screening, are conducted to assess sites for indicators of noncompliance and do not fully assess the adequacy of control measures and overall site management.
 A Routine Inspection must be conducted at least once at the site before an indicator inspection can be used.
 Indicator inspections must be conducted at least every 14 days and if an indicator inspector identifies noncompliance issues, then a Routine Inspection must be conducted before another indicator inspection can be utilized.
-The County has opted not to use indicator inspections under most circumstances.
+The County has opted not to use indicator inspections under most circumstances; however, may use this type of inspection when conducting the compliance inspection to limit scope of the compliance inspection to only the outstanding items identified by a previous routine inspection.

-5.4.4 Inactive Sites-Reduced Inspections
+5.4.3 Inactive Sites-Reduced Inspections